-- Mr. Mori participated in all thirteen Board of Directors meetings, and all eighteen of nineteen Audit & Supervisory Board meetings held during the fiscal year ended March 31, 2024.
+- Mr. Mori participated in thirteen of fourteen Board of Directors meetings, and nineteen of twenty-one Audit & Supervisory Board meetings held during the fiscal year ended March 31, 2025.
 He offered advice and expressed opinions based on his knowledge and experience gained as a certified public accountant.
-In the fiscal year ended March 31, 2024, as the chair of the Remuneration Committee (attending all seven such meetings), he exercised strong leadership in discussions related to the executive remuneration system. - Ms. Tamai participated in all thirteen Board of Directors meetings and all nineteen Audit & Supervisory Board meetings held during the fiscal year ended March 31, 2024.
+In the fiscal year ended March 31, 2025, as a member of the Remuneration Committee (attending all four such meetings, and as the chair until the Ordinary General Meeting of Shareholders in 2024), he contributed to deepen discussions related to the executive remuneration. - Ms. Tamai participated in all fourteen Board of Directors meetings and all twenty-one Audit & Supervisory Board meetings held during the fiscal year ended March 31, 2025.
 She offered advice and expressed opinions based on her knowledge and experience gained as an attorney at law.
-In the fiscal year ended March 31, 2024, as a member of the Governance Committee (attending all five such meetings), she actively provided opinions that contribute to developing more effective and objective governance. - Mr. Hayashi participated in eight of nine Board of Directors meetings and twelve of thirteen Audit & Supervisory Board meetings held since he took his position during the fiscal year ended March 31, 2024.
+In the fiscal year ended March 31, 2025, as a member of the Governance Committee (attending all three such meetings), she actively provided opinions that contribute to developing more effective and objective governance. - Mr. Hayashi participated in all fourteen Board of Directors meetings and twenty of twenty-one Audit & Supervisory Board meetings during the fiscal year ended March 31, 2025.
 He offered advice and expressed opinions based on his advanced insight into governance and risk management cultivated through his many years of experience as a public prosecutor.
-In the fiscal year ended March 31, 2024, as a member of the Nomination Committee (attending three of four such meetings), he contributed to the discussions with the aim of enhancing the transparency and effectiveness of the procedures for the appointment of executives.

-4. Major Concurrent positions in other organizations (as of September 30, 2024) [External Director]
+In the fiscal year ended March 31, 2025, as a member of the Nomination Committee (attending four such meetings), he contributed to the discussions with the aim of enhancing the transparency and effectiveness of the procedures for the appointment of executives, including CEO. - 4.
+Major Concurrent positions in other organizations (as of March 31, 2025) [External Director]

-Samuel Walsh Chair of the Board, Gold Corporation (Australia) the Perth Mint Takeshi Uchiyamada Executive Fellow, Toyota Motor Corporation Representative Director, TOYOTA KONPON RESEARCH INSTITUTE, INC. Masako Egawa Chancellor, School Juridical Person Seikei Gakuen Outside Director, Mitsubishi Electric Corporation Fujiyo Ishiguro Director of the Board (External), SEGA SAMMY HOLDINGS INC. Sarah L. Casanova None.
-Jessica Tan Soon Neo Non-Executive Independent Board Director, SATS Ltd. Non-Executive Independent Board Director, CapitaLand India Trust Management Pte.
+Samuel Walsh Chair of the Board, Gold Corporation (Australia) the Perth Mint Takeshi Uchiyamada Senior Advisor, Toyota Motor Corporation Representative Director, TOYOTA KONPON RESEARCH INSTITUTE, INC. (Scheduled to retire in June 2025) Masako Egawa Chancellor, School Juridical Person Seikei Gakuen Outside Director, Mitsubishi Electric Corporation Fujiyo Ishiguro Director of the Board (External), SEGA SAMMY HOLDINGS INC. Sarah L. Casanova Outside Director, Kao Corporation Outside Director, Yamaha Motor Co., Ltd. Jessica Tan Soon Neo Non-Executive Independent Board Director, SATS Ltd. Non-Executive Lead Independent Director, CapitaLand India Trust Management Pte.
 Ltd. Member and Deputy Speaker of the Parliament of Singapore